 Our programs are all interrelated and build on each other.
-We are transforming our community through a holistic approach to community development that integrates (1) Workforce Development, (2) Financial Management and Home Buyer Education, (3) Housing and Economic Development.
+We are transforming our community through a holistic approach to community development that integrates (1) Workforce Development, (2) Homebuyer Education & Financial Management, (3) Housing and Economic Development.

 Our holistic approach addresses broader objectives such as arresting tendencies toward financial dependency, chronic unemployment, and urban deterioration, resulting in a significant impact to individual lives and communities.
 By working concurrently on job training and placement, financial management and savings, and obtaining safe, decent affordable housing, participants served by FABCDC are more likely to be successful in long-term employment as well as career advancement, resulting in the realization of our mission.

 We strongly believe in supporting other community-based and faith-based organizations by providing our resources support services and consultation.
 Also, FABCDC had partnered with other groups to indirectly provide early childhood daycare, after-school tutoring services, senior day care, and food ministry programs.

 FABCDC has developed a strong reputation in the public and private community as a thriving organization for community economic development.
 We partner with both public and private agencies to implement workforce and economic development projects.
 To date we have received more than 6 million dollars in funding for our initiatives.

 Our workforce development program provides job training and career assistance, such as self and skills assessments, soft-skills training (resume preparation, mock interviews, practice searching for jobs and completing applications), life-skills training (goal-setting, financial management education), and specialized industry training.
 We connect participants to employment opportunities which pay a living wage and offer career advancement opportunities.

 The goal of our workforce development is for individuals in our community to attain economic self-sufficiency.
 FABCDC is working with a wide range of industries and city and state departments to form long-term partnerships in Nashville’s high-growth industries.